kamanashisroy/nginz/TASKS.md

 ========

 - [ ] Quit all child process.
+- [ ] Do soft-quit to logoff and disconnect all the users.

 ### Aroop
 - [ ] Turn of the HAS_THREAD from aroop core.
 We do not need threading or locking.